 Beware of PCH Imposter Scams

-Although PCH's sweepstakes are legitimate, you want to be very cautious if you receive a prize notification claiming to come from PCH.
-Scammers counterfeit PCH letters to trick people out of money.
+Although PCH's sweepstakes are legitimate, you should be cautious if you receive a prize notification claiming to come from PCH.
+Publisher's Clearing House is very careful about how they notify their winners, to differentiate themselves from scammers who are using their name.

 Does the prize have a high value?
-PCH doesn't contact winners of prizes worth more than a couple of hundred dollars by email or by telephone.
+PCH doesn't contact winners of prizes worth more than a couple of hundred dollars by email, bulk mail, or telephone.
 They appear in person or send a certified letter.

 If you're still unsure, Publishers Clearing House has a toll-free number that you can call to verify any prize notification you receive from them.
 Call 1-877-3SWEEPS (1-877-379-3377) Monday through Friday, 8:30 a.m. to 5:30 p.m. to check if you've really won.